Jhonnathan

-Jhonnathan Espedito Coco Wagner (born 4 March 2001), simply known as Jhonnathan, is a Brazilian footballer who plays for ABC, on loan from Santos.
+Jhonnathan Espedito Coco Wagner (born 4 March 2001), simply known as Jhonnathan, is a Brazilian footballer who plays for Chapecoense.
 Mainly a central defender, he can also play as a defensive midfielder.

-Club career
+Career

 Born in Foz do Iguaçu, Paraná, Jhonnathan joined Santos' youth setup in March 2018, from Inter de Limeira.
 On 14 May 2018, he signed a youth contract with Santos.

 In October 2019, Jhonnathan signed his first professional contract with the club, until September 2021.
 He made his first team debut for Peixe on 3 March 2021, coming on as a second-half substitute for Wagner Leonardo in a 1–1 Campeonato Paulista home draw against Ferroviária.

 On 19 May 2021, Jhonnathan renewed his contract until April 2026.
 After failing to appear in any further match for the first team, he was loaned to Série C side Brasil de Pelotas on 20 June 2022.